speedyk-005/chunklet-py/docs/getting-started/programmatic/code_chunker.md

 ```

 1. Sets the maximum number of lines per chunk.
 If a code block exceeds this limit, it will be split.
 2. Set to True to include comments in the output chunks.
+Defaults is True.
 3.  `docstring_mode="all"` ensures that complete docstrings, with all their multi-line details, are preserved in the code chunks.
 Other options are `"summary"` to include only the first line, or `"excluded"` to remove them entirely.
 Default is "all".
 4. When `strict=False`, structural blocks (like functions or classes) that exceed the limit set will be split into smaller chunks.
 If `strict=True` (default), a `TokenLimitError` would be raised instead.